abdelbasethayam/AI_Teammates_in_SE3/README.md

 3.0: How Autonomous Coding Agents Are Reshaping SE".
 Due to the size limit of GitHub repositories, the full dataset is not included here.
 You can find our full dataset on HuggingFace: https://huggingface.co/datasets/hao-li/AIDev

+If you're interested in the Human-PRs I used in the paper, you can find them here: https://drive.google.com/file/d/1nKYtm3U3SFMk5_iLXt1oog9glFnEUJ3T/view?usp=sharing

 ## Overview

 The overview of the AIDev dataset is as follows: